 1. Shade Loving Shrubs

 Azaleas and Rhododendrons.
-These acid-loving shrubs thrive in USDA zones six through nine.
+These shrubs thrive in acidic soil in USDA zones six through nine.
 They need a pH between 4.4 and 6.0.
 Azaleas need consistent moisture to produce foliage.

 Oregon Grape Holly.
 Oregon grape holly is a tough and drought-resistant plant.
 It is available as an upright shrub or with a trailing form, which is especially attractive in a garden.

 Alpine currant.
-This tough plant can grow as far north as USDA zone three, making it suitable for the cold weather garden.
-Choose dwarf varieties as understory garden plants.
+This tough plant can grow as far north as USDA zone 3, making it suitable for the cold weather garden.
+Dwarf varieties are a good choice as understory garden plants.

 Hydrangeas.
 Hydrangeas need consistent moisture, but they tolerate and even prefer shade.
-In zones six through nine, you can grow mophead or French hydrangeas.
+In zones 6 through 9, you can grow mophead or French hydrangeas.
 In zones four through five, you’re better off growing panicles or arborescent hydrangeas.

 Pieris Japonica.
 Pieris Japonica is native to eastern China, Taiwan, and Japan where it grows in mountain thickets.
-It is hardy to USDA zones five through eight.
+It is hardy to USDA zones 5 through 8.

 Tree Peony.
-Hardy to USDA zones four through nine, the giant flowers of the Tree Peony are sure to catch the eye.
+Hardy to USDA zones 4 through 9, the giant, beautiful flowers of the Tree Peony are sure to catch the eye.
 The woody shrubs lose their leaves in the fall but their woody stems do not die.

 Camellia.
-This beautiful flowering shrub boasts a long blooming season and loves the southern climate.
-It is hardy to USDA zones six through nine.
+This beautiful flowering shrub boasts a long blooming season with showy flowers and loves the southern climate.
+It is hardy to USDA zones 6 through 9.

 Ninebark.
-This perennial deciduous shrub features dark green to reddish leaves.
+This perennial deciduous shrub features reddish to dark green leaves.
 It gets its name from its bark, which can be peeled off in multiple layers.

 Spirea.
-Most spirea varieties are hardy to zones three to nine.
+Most spirea varieties are hardy to zones 3 to 9.
 Newer spirea cultivars boast vibrant foliage that is attractive year-round.